SPORTS - VIDEOS OF MY SWIMMING

 WHERE TO FROM HERE ?

 The slowing down with age process accelerates from the age of 70 onwards.
-My observation of senior swimmers over the age of 60 is that this slowing down process is accelerated by lack of flexibility which leads to poor stroke technique.
+My observation of senior swimmers over the age of 60 is that this slowing down process is unecessarily accelerated by lack of flexibility which leads to poor stroke technique.
 In my own case, I already had poor stroke technique well before the age of 60.
+There is a big difference between knowing what I should do and what I actually do.
 It is a challenge for me to see what improvements I can make to my own stroke technique in all swimming strokes over the next number of years.
-Doing stretching exercises at the end of every swimming session and run is part of the plan.
-Keeping a watchful eye on regular video clips of my own swimming technique is also part of the plan.
+Continuing doing stretching exercises at the end of every swimming session and run is part of the plan.